litsnarf/extractResponderHashes/README.md

 ##TODO
-*  Allow to select the time frame to parse
+*  Select the time frame to parse
-*  Allow to select the types of hash to extract or All
+*  Select the types of hash to extract or All